Ihorhavryliak/zen-intership-web/README.md

 4. `REACT_APP_SITE_KEY_CAPTCHA_ANSWER =  ` ""; //key captcha answer form.
 Example `=6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI`

 ## Create a user (require):
-1. Register a user on this example page url:  `http://localhost:3000/sign-up` (when you connect base Data)
+1. Register a user on this example page url:  `http://localhost:3000/sign-up`.
+Do it before as you can send post. (when you connect base Data)

 ## Run
 1. Run  by running `npm start` in the project directory